 Hong Kong was under British rule in the period that is the focus of this book.
 The British governor, as the representative of the prime minister of his country, served as the chief executive.
 I show in this section that, akin to the case in Singapore, a series of chief executives strictly adhered to the principle of arm's length relations between business and government.
 They also appointed long-trusted bureaucrats who shared this vision to occupy positions at the apex of the financial bureaucracy.
 In line with the expectations of the theory, there is no evidence of signaling or grid-lock problems, and the outcome was consistently in accord with the chief executive's preferences, namely, a stringent bank regulatory environment.
 Section 6.2.1 describes the vision of governance that was embraced by a succession of British governors.
-Section 6.2.2 describes the inner circle of banking advisors in the 1990s.
 Section 6.2.3 describes the bank regulatory environment in the 1990s.